johnsungjs/projectmampang/README.md

 The more endpoints I made, the more tedious it is to repeat the same task over and over.
 Until one day I got an idea to create a custom annotation to handle authorization, those idea leads me to create a full package that handle the exception by giving a consistent response.

+## Minimum Requirements
+- Java 17 or higher
+- Spring Boot version 3.3.2 or higher

 ## Features:
 - Automatic Error Response Exception Handler
 - Authorization null Checking with error message